 Skeg was another artist painting for us on the day.
 “The art trail is bringing people to this part of the city, who wouldn’t normally come here,” he said.
 “It’s engaging people in arts.
 Maybe somebody will see what we’ve done and it might spark something in them.
 All of a sudden you’ve got a new artist.”

-There are lots more plans for Sheffield in 2020 to involve local people in creating canalside art.
+There are lots more plans for Sheffield in the near future to involve local people in creating canalside art.
 We’re working with disability support groups, youth sports groups, and an Afro-Caribbean community group who are planning a piece of art themed around the arrival of the Windrush generation.

 Sadly these plans have had to be put on hold for the time being because of coronavirus restrictions.
 However, there will be a schools competition later in the year to design a new 2m2 piece of art for a canal-facing wall belonging to local business Special Steel.
 Teachers have been in touch to let us know that their students are using time at home during lockdown to prepare their entries.